-The Go San Diego Card makes claims that are enough to make a person skeptical: "Save up to 55%" on lots of attractions.
+The Go San Diego Card makes claims that are enough to make a person skeptical: "Save up to 55 percent" on lots of attractions, it advertises.
 It almost sounds too good to believe, so we set out to find out the truth about the smartphone discount card.

-We poked, prodded, clicked and peered at the fine print.
-We even made a spreadsheet to calculate the savings - all of that so you don't have to.
-Now we can help you figure out whether it's a good idea for your vacation.
+We poked, prodded, clicked, and peered at the fine print.
+We even made a spreadsheet to calculate the savings, all of that so you don't have to.
+This will help you figure out whether it's a good idea for your vacation.

 If you're prone to losing things (or forgetting to take them on a trip), the Go Card may not be for you.
 Lost cards are not replaceable or refundable.

 Think of Go Card as a volume discounter.
-They negotiate with local tourist attractions for discounts and sell them as card-based packages.
+The providers of the card negotiate with local tourist attractions for discounts and sell them as card-based packages.

 You can choose from two types of Go San Diego Card:

-- The basic version (which they call All-Inclusive) covers all their offered attractions for a fixed price, valid for a maximum number of days that you choose.
+- The basic version (called all-inclusive) covers all the card's offered attractions for a fixed price, valid for a maximum number of days that you choose.
 Buy more days, and the card costs more.

-- Build Your Own offers fewer attractions and is good for 30 days after your first use, but you can choose only ones you want to visit.
+- A build-your-own card offers fewer attractions and is good for 30 days after your first use, but you can choose only attractions you want to visit.
 The more you choose, the greater the discount.
-They also offer some pre-built packages for the most popular attractions.
+You also can choose from pre-built packages for the most popular attractions.

-Buy a 3-to 5-day card and visit all the big-ticket attractions (Sea World, Legoland, San Diego Zoo and Safari Park) OR visit about 3 to 4 of the smaller attractions per day.
+- Buy a three-to-five day card and visit all the big-ticket attractions (Sea World, Legoland, San Diego Zoo, and Safari Park) or visit three or four of the smaller attractions per day.

-Group your Go Card activities: You can use the rest of the trip for doing other things.
-If you crammed all the Go Card activities in the Top Things to Do in San Diego into three days, you could save almost 40%, but you'd be so rushed you wouldn't have much time to enjoy them.
-Extend that to a more-reasonable five days and you'd save about 20%.
-Take seven instead, don't do anything else and the savings fall to just 5%.
+- Group your Go Card activities: You can use the rest of the trip for doing other things.
+If you crammed all the Go Card activities that are the top things to do in San Diego into three days, you could save almost 40 percent, but you'd be so rushed you wouldn't have much time to enjoy them.
+Extend that to a more-reasonable five days and you'd save about 20 percent.
+Take seven instead, don't do anything else, and the savings fall to just 5 percent.

-Choose the Go Select option.
-For all the Go Card activities on our Top Things to Do in San Diego, we estimated 20% savings.
+- Choose the Go Select option: For all the Go Card activities that are top things to do in San Diego, you would save about 20 percent.
 And because it's good for up to 30 days, you have a lot more days to do everything in.

 Inside Look at the Included Attractions

-Only longer-duration cards include Sea World (3 days or more)
+- Only longer-duration cards include Sea World (three days or more).

-Some require reservations: After you buy the card, you may need to make reservations for some tours.
-Read all the details so you don't get disappointed.
+- Some attractions require reservations: After you buy the card, you may need to make reservations for some tours.
+Read all the details so you aren't disappointed.

-Visit the Go Card website, where you can make the purchase online.
-Buy the digital pass and either print it at home or download it to your smart phone.
+You can buy the Go Card online on the card's website.
+Buy the digital pass and either print it at home or download it to your smartphone.